Braidable/Architecture/README.md

 ### 1. API Gateway (Azure API Management)
 - **Responsibilities**:
   - Acts as the central routing layer for all incoming requests.
-  - Forwards requests to appropriate backend services (NLP Service, Session Service, Question Service, Query Construction Service, E-commerce Integration Service).
+  - Forwards requests to appropriate backend services (Natural Language Processor, Session Service, Question Service, Query Construction Service, E-commerce Integration Service).
   - Returns responses from backend services to the frontend.
 - **Usage**:
   - Receives all user queries and interactions from the frontend.
   - **Does not maintain any state or session information.**
   - Purely routes requests and responses between the frontend and backend services.

-### 2. NLP Service (Azure OpenAI)
+### 2. Natural Language Processor (Azure OpenAI)
 - **Responsibilities**:
   - Processes natural language queries to determine user intent.
   - Provides refined queries based on user feedback.